Mezzeh Air Base: Post-Assad regime and conversion to civilian airport

 On 8 December 2024, shortly after Damascus fell, it was targeted by Israeli airstrikes, most likely to prevent the appropriation of strategic weapons by Syrian rebels, destroying it.

 In July 2025, the General Authority of Civil Aviation announced that the airbase will be converted into a civilian airport, primarily intended for private aircraft operations.
+However, these plans have met backlash and protest due to concerns over suspected mass graves present at the site and land rights - the site of Mezzeh Air Base was originally owned by hundreds of private citizens before the airport was built on it in 1956, which the Assads then retroactively justified with expropriation decrees.